 Inspect all brake hoses and connections for dampness or stains from leaking or dried fluid.
 Tighten any leaking connections and replace components as necessary.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer or other qualified dealer.